-All clergy, church personnel and volunteers who regularly or occasionally work with or around children or youth; all church personnel who are responsible for screening, selecting or supervising of others in programs for children or youth; all bishop’s committee and vestry members; and all parents who volunteer in nursery school or Sunday school classes must complete Safeguarding God’s Children and Safeguarding God’s People training.
+Clergy, church personnel and volunteers who regularly or occasionally work with or around children or youth; church personnel who are responsible for screening, selecting or supervising of others in programs for children or youth; bishop’s committee and vestry members; and parents who volunteer in nursery school or Sunday school classes must complete Safeguarding God’s Children and Safeguarding God’s People training.
 A refresher course (online or in-person) must be taken every three years.

 Diocesan policies on sexual misconduct

 - Sexual Misconduct – Exploitation and Harassment (NWPA)

 - Sexual Misconduct – Children and Youth (NWPA)